In the next part of our Kimberley adventure, we were planning to visit four stunning Kimberley Gorges.

-Today we took several dozen kilometre detours off the Gibb River Rd.
-And to our surprise, it was better than the main road.
-In addition, the surface was wet and there was not much dust.
+Next day, we took several dozen kilometers detour off the Gibb River Road and, to our surprise, found that the alternative route was better than the main road.
+The surface of the road was wet, and there was not much dust.

-We drove up on the way to Burnett Gorge, a nice but unmarked trail.
-We got lost a couple of times before we managed to make our way to the bottom of the gorge.
+On the way to Burnett Gorge, we took a nice but unmarked trail and got lost a couple of times before we finally managed to make our way to the bottom of the gorge.

-I found a nice spot and sat down in a beautiful place.
+I found a nice spot and sat down in a beautiful area.
 A tiny stream in the shade of trees, maroon rocks, baobabs.
 It was amazing.

 Marius and Nell went on a walk to the gorge.
 Nell had even a plunge in the water.
 Even though they said there were no saltwater crocodiles, the water looked deep and unwelcoming.

-We spent the night at a large but run-down campsite at Manning Gorge.
-In the morning, we went on the trail.
+We stayed overnight at a large but run-down campsite at Manning Gorge.
+The next morning, we set off on the trail.
 It was windless and the sun was hot.
-Many people say that Manning Gorge is one of the most spectacular Kimberley Gorges, but we will see.
+Many people had told us that Manning Gorge is one of the most spectacular Kimberley Gorges, but we were yet to see.

-Kimberley is situated on a plateau and sometimes we were even 500 meters above sea level.
-The walk took us 3 hours but we were happy as the gorge was beautiful.
+The Kimberley region is situated on a plateau and sometimes we were even 500 meters above sea level.
+The walk took us 3 hours, but we were happy as the gorge was indeed stunning.

 Back on Gibb River Road – Bell Gorge